opendocsg/slw-judgments-backfill/2012_SGHC_129/report.md

 71     The question which I then considered was whether the court was precluded from giving a discount by taking the period of remand into consideration.
 Strictly speaking, this is not the same as imposing a sentence of preventive detention with retrospective effect although one may argue that the outcome is substantially the same in both cases.

-72     In _Public Prosecutor v Rahim bin Basron_ [2010] 3 SLR 278, the Prosecution argued that a court could not impose a sentence of preventive detention with retrospective effect.
+72     In _Public Prosecutor v Rahim bin Basron_ <span class="citation">[2010] 3 SLR 278</span>, the Prosecution argued that a court could not impose a sentence of preventive detention with retrospective effect.
 The Prosecution also argued that, in any event, the backdating of a sentence was not a matter of right for the accused person and that since the objective of preventive detention is to protect the public from menaces, the accused person should not be given a discount.
 Tay Yong Kwang J did not appear to favour the latter argument.
 He said at [57]:

  ...
 I am not sure there is a difference in principle in the treatment of the period spent in remand when imposing preventive detention on the one hand and when ordering imprisonment on the other since, in both cases, the public is protected and the accused has his liberty curtailed while he is in remand.